July 4th marks the annual holiday that celebrates the adoption of the Declaration of Independence. So how much do you know about this famous document?

 8. The Declaration suffered from a lack of early respect

 Maier also said that the Declaration (and celebrating its signing) was stuck in a feud between the Federalists (of John Adams) and the Republicans (of Thomas Jefferson).
 The Declaration and its anniversary day weren’t widely celebrated until the Federalists faded away from the political scene after 1812.

 9. The Declaration and Constitution were hidden away during World War II

-Both documents were packed up about two weeks after Pearl Harbor, given a military escort and taken to Fort Knox in Kentucky, where they remained for several years.
+Both documents were packed up about two weeks after Pearl Harbor.
+They were given a military escort to Fort Knox in Kentucky, where they remained until late 1944.